analogdevicesinc/doctools/docs/docs_guidelines/index.rst

 Repositories have the freedom to choose the third-party extensions they want to include in their documentation.
-They are listed on the *requirements.tst* file, and are installed with:
+They are listed in the *requirements.txt* file, and are installed with:

 .. code:: bash